auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 - `setOIDCConformant(boolean enabled)` and `isOIDCConformant()` have been removed.
 The SDK now only supports OIDC-Conformant applications.
 - `doNotSendTelemetry()` has been removed.
 There is no replacement.
+- `setWriteTimeoutInSeconds(seconds)` and `getWriteTimeoutInSeconds(seconds) have been removed.
+There is no replacement; only connect and read timeouts can be configured.
+- `setTLS12Enforced()` and `gisTLS12Enforced()` have been removed.
+The SDK now supports modern TLS by default.

 #### `AuthenticationAPIClient` methods removed or changed